RubisetCie/ida-function-sig-filter/README.md

-# FindFunc: Advanced Filtering/Finding of Functions in IDA Pro
+# Advanced Filtering/Finding of Functions in IDA Pro

 FindFunc is an IDA Pro plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.